richarddmorey/tweetRcode/README.md

 ## What it does

+Have you ever wanted to...

+* ...easily tweet a plot you're working on, from the RStudio interface?
+* ...respond to someone on Twitter with R code example and plot, to make a point?
+* ...tweet from RStudio, soyou don't have to open Twitter and kill your produtivity?

+*You're in luck.*

 The package has two features (right now):

 * **Tweet plain text from R.** Highlight text, select "Get a blog" from the RStudio addins menu (under tweetRcode), and the package will split the text, add tweet numbers (if necessary), and then tweet for you.
 The tweets will be properly threaded.